UniMath/UniMath/INSTALL_NIX.md

    any difference.
 2. Does not require to install OCaml or Git or other dependencies separately (only Nix itself).
+3. Does not interfere with or modify other software already present on the same system (other versions of OCaml, camlp5, etc).
-3. It makes possible to uninstall cleanly all the software.
+4. It makes possible to uninstall cleanly all the software.

 The main disadvantage of this method is that it is not the most used (see [INSTALL.md](https://github.com/UniMath/UniMath/blob/master/INSTALL.md))